grinnell-cs/csc151-images/_labs/mental-models-of-computation.md

 ```

 {:type="i"}
-1. Try this example out in DrRacket.
+1. Try this example out in Scheme.
     What is the output that you receive or what errors are produced if the code is invalid?
 2. Develop _two_ other examples of trying to use `define` as an expression, similar to the give example case.
 (You should write these down on the piece of paper.)
     For inspiration, try replacing a value in an expression you've written already with `(define x <value>)`.